ashupp/SFX-100-Streamdeck/README.md

 - Install the Streamdeck extension by double-click
 - If it does not work close Simfeedback, run remove_blocking.bat in Simfeedback folder with admin privileges and restart

+## Known issues
+- "Is telemetry provider connected?" is set to true as soon as any telemetry provider is connected but it will never be false again.
+Even if the telemetry provider changes or is disconnected.
+This seems to be a problem of the SimFeedback API.

+## Ideas / Future implementation
+- Change / activate Profile with click on button
+- Display of current intensity value on button face (thx @Flag Ghost)

 ## Third party Libraries
 **This tool makes use of the following great projects:**